October 19, 2024

 If your business has experienced a decrease in organic traffic and engagement on social media, you are not alone.
 Studies have shown that organic reach on Instagram and Facebook is down 29% and 9%, respectively.

-Many factors, both inside and outside of your control, could be the cause of this steady decline.
+Many factors, both inside and outside your control, could cause this steady decline.
 As more and more creators and brands compete for a shrinking number of eyes on Facebook and Instagram, social media metrics are bound to decrease for some profiles.

-We want to share the tips and tricks that we use in our clients’ social media strategies to increase organic engagement and bring in more leads from social media.
+We want to share the tactics we use in our clients’ social media strategies to increase organic engagement and bring in more leads from social media.

 1. You Aren’t on the Correct Platform

-Brands have been finding success on Facebook and Instagram for years — and these are still valuable platforms that should be a part of your strategy.
-That being said, in recent years many other platforms have emerged, many of which enable businesses to find much higher organic engagement, reach new audiences, and diversify their social media strategy.
+Brands have been finding success on Facebook and Instagram for years—and these are still valuable platforms that should be a part of your strategy.
+Many other platforms have emerged in recent years, enabling businesses to find much higher organic engagement, reach new audiences, and diversify their social media strategy.

-Namely, networks like YouTube, TikTok, LinkedIn, and even Pinterest let businesses reach new audiences, and make up for some of the lost engagement rates on Meta’s platforms.
+Namely, networks like YouTube, TikTok, LinkedIn, and even Pinterest let businesses reach new audiences and make up for some lost engagement rates on Meta’s platforms.
 Not every social media platform will fit your business’s goals.
-But it is important that brands don’t have all their eggs in one basket.
+But brands can’t have all their eggs in one basket.

 2. Your Posts Lack Variety

-Continuing to post the same type of content for months on end can get boring and repetitive, especially for your biggest followers on the platform.
-Crafting some new post designs or taking new team photos can go a long way in keeping your content fresh and engaging!
+Posting the same type of content for months can get boring and repetitive, especially for your most engaged followers on the platform.
+Crafting new post designs or taking new team photos can go a long way in keeping your content fresh and engaging!

-A great way to keep your social media strategy fresh is to brainstorm and execute new series on your pages.
+Brainstorming and executing a new series on your pages is a great way to keep your social media strategy fresh.
 For example, a “Testimonial Tuesday” or “Team Throwback Thursday” can be an engaging way to connect with your followers.
-It also gives you a strong weekly set of posts to make for a few months until the series eventually comes to a conclusion, and you start new series.
-These have the added benefit of keeping a strong posting schedule which is super important to consistent engagement!
+It also gives you a strong weekly set of posts to make for a few months until the series eventually concludes and you start a new one.
+These add the benefit of keeping a solid posting schedule, which is essential to consistent engagement!

 3. You Aren’t Posting at the Correct Times

 Are you sharing a thorough article breaking down B2B marketing on LinkedIn?
-Well, in this case, you likely won’t want to share this on a Saturday afternoon when most people are enjoying watching their favorite college football games.
+In this case, you won’t want to share this on a Saturday afternoon when most people are enjoying watching their favorite college football games.

 Is your restaurant running a late-night special?
-The typical “best time to post” of Wednesday at 9 AM is probably not going to reach your target audience at the right time.
+The typical “best time to post” of Wednesday at 9 AM will probably not reach your target audience at the right time.

 4. You Aren’t Using a Call-to-Action (CTA)

 Social media is a great tool to increase brand awareness, website traffic, and sales.
-If you put a lot of effort into making creative, engaging content that is built for your target audience but fails to include a call-to-action, your content is not going to convert nearly as well as it could.
+If you put a lot of effort into making creative, engaging content for your target audience but fail to include a call to action, your content will not convert nearly as well as it could.

-That being said, the cliche, “Find out more” is not going to cut it.
-Hubspot data suggest that personalized calls to action have a 202% higher conversion rate than non-personalized CTAs.
+The cliche, “Find out more,” will not cut it.
+HubSpot data suggests personalized calls to action have a 202% higher conversion rate than non-personalized CTAs.

-Additionally, don’t fall into the trap that all CTAs must be directing your audience to your website.
-Call-to-actions are also a great way to increase engagement on the native social media platform you are posting on, growing your audience and reach.
+Additionally, avoid the trap that all CTAs must direct your audience to your website.
+Calls to action are also a great way to increase engagement on the native social media platform you are posting on, growing your audience and reach.

 5. You Are Over-Promoting

 Do you link back to your website on every social media post?
-Is all of the content that you create attempting to sell your audience something?
-This is one of the biggest mistakes that companies make when developing their social media strategies.
+Is all the content you create attempting to sell your audience something?
+This is one of the biggest mistakes companies make when developing their social media strategies.

 Of course, this is the end goal for all businesses.
-This is the reason why social media is worth a squeeze in the first place.
-But not allowing any room for content that focuses on providing your audience with value through advice, education, or just building community is a huge missed opportunity.
+This is why social media is worth a squeeze in the first place.
+However, not allowing any room for content that focuses on providing your audience with value through advice and education or just building community is a huge missed opportunity.

-When creating a social media strategy, think of what you want to see from the brands you follow.
+When creating a social media strategy, consider what you want to see from the brands you follow.
 It’s unlikely that a constant stream of promotion and advertising is enticing to very many people.
 Promoting your brand on social media is a give-and-take.
-After giving your audience a reason to follow and engage with your posts, you will be able to take a lot more promotional value from your community.
+You can take a lot more promotional value from your community after giving your audience a reason to follow and engage with your posts.

 6. You Are Under-Promoting

 At first glance, this may seem like the antithesis of the above point, but what we mean by this is to promote your social media accounts on your other marketing channels.
-We’re sure every business has social media icons tucked away on the footer of their website, but this alone is not enough to get your customers to check out your social media pages.
-There are plenty of great places you can use to drive traffic to your social media pages.
+We’re sure every business has social media icons tucked away on their website’s footer, but this alone is not enough to get your customers to check out your social media pages.
+There are plenty of great places to drive traffic to your social media pages, such as:

 These are just examples of internal marketing channels, not to mention all of the external places you can promote your social media by collaborating with other brands on social, being active on community forums, and influencer marketing.